M66B/NetGuard/PLAY.md

 - IPv4/IPv6 TCP/UDP supported
 - Block system and user applications

-Most of these features are the result of sending selected traffic to a sinkhole, instead of filtering all internet traffic.
+Most of these features are the result of sending selected traffic to a VPN sinkhole, instead of filtering all internet traffic.
 This means that advanced features, like address-based filtering (needed for hosts blocking), traffic logging, and on-demand configuration, are not possible.

 For up to date info on device compatibility, questions and answers please read more here: http://forum.xda-developers.com/showthread.php?t=3233012